 2. Your partner does not value your opinions

-Perhaps, years of compliance on your end has somehow given your spouse the idea that you will just yield to his/her wishes and do not have your perspective or opinion about things.
+Perhaps, years of compliance on your end has somehow given your spouse the idea that you will just yield to their wishes and thus not ask for your perspective or opinion about things.

 3. Your spouse forgets relationship milestones and special occasions

-A friend of mine had just got married.
-It was her first birthday after the wedding, and she was expecting her husband to make a grand gesture of celebration to make her feel special like he did while they were dating.
+A friend of mine had just gotten married.
+It was her first birthday after the wedding and she was expecting her husband to make a grand gesture or organize a celebration to make her feel special like he did while they were dating.
 The man, however, completely forgot the occasion.
 Got up, got dressed for work and left the house.

-She didn’t receive any calls or text from him all day, and even when he returned home in the evening, he had no inkling what day it was.
+She didn’t receive any calls or texts from him all day and even when he returned home in the evening, he had no inkling what day it was.
 When the wife expressed her displeasure, he picked a fight with her instead of being remorseful about the gaffe.

-If you are the only one who remembers relationship milestones and special occasions like birthdays and anniversaries, and your spouse forgets about them and comes up with lame excuses, it is a classic sign he is taking you for granted.
-Your partner’s forgetfulness can be interpreted as a lack of interest in the relationship.
+If you are the only one who remembers relationship milestones and special occasions like birthdays and anniversaries while your spouse forgets about them, it is a classic sign he is taking you for granted.
+Your partner’s forgetfulness can be interpreted as a lack of interest in the relationship, which might induce relationship anxiety in you.

-4. Your partner avoids doing his/her share of work
+4. Your partner avoids doing their share of work

-Taking someone for granted is the most horrible thing to do.
+Taking someone for granted is the worst thing you can do.
 Splitting chores, errands and household duties is an essential component of a relationship, especially for cohabitating couples.

 5. Your spouse does not give you time

-Demands of work, domestic and social responsibilities can make life hectic and exhausting.
-It is absolutely alright for a person to not feel up for elaborate conversations in the thick of it all.
+Work demands, and domestic and social responsibilities can make life hectic and exhausting.
+In the thick of it all, it is absolutely alright for a person to not feel up to engaging in elaborate conversations.
 Sometimes one just wants to watch sloppy television and switch off their brains.

-But if this pattern has become routine, irrespective of what day of the week is it or how much free time your partner has had at their hand, it’s a sign that you’re growing apart.
+But if this pattern has become routine, irrespective of what day of the week it is or how much free time your partner has had at their disposal, it’s a sign that you’re growing apart in your marriage.

 If you are not spending quality time together and you feel, “My spouse takes me for granted,” then you are not wrong in your thought process at all.

-The situation can become especially hurtful if they can make time for everyone – friends, family, co-workers, kids – except for you.
+The situation can become especially hurtful if they can make time for everyone else – friends, family, co-workers, kids – but you.
 If that is the case, there is no doubt that you’re being taken for granted.

 Forget making phone calls or exchanging texts when you’re not together, if your partner cannot be bothered to have a conversation with you when you’re right in front of them, it’s a cause for concern and the health of your relationship may be taking a hit.

-When all your efforts to improve communication in the relationship are either ignored or met with cold, harsh responses, you can either work on your relationship or choose to walk out but don’t stay stuck in the rut, as it will start taking a toll on your mental well-being and self-esteem.
+When all your efforts to improve communication in the relationship are either ignored or met with cold, harsh responses, you can either choose to work on your relationship or choose to walk out.
+But don’t stay stuck in the rut, as it will start taking a toll on your mental well-being and self-esteem.

-7. You are always initiating plans and vacations
+7. You are always the one initiating plans and vacations

-In the world of dating, a lack of initiative from the other person is making plans is considered as a lack of interest and that is always a telling red flag most people factor in to decide on the course of the relationship.
+In the world of dating, a lack of initiative from the other person when making plans is considered a lack of interest, and that is always a telling red flag most people factor in when deciding on the course of the relationship.
 It shouldn’t be any different in a long-term committed relationship or a marriage either.

-If the onus of planning travel adventures, getaways and vacations to carve out some quality time with your partner or your family falls squarely on you, writing is on the wall – you’re being taken for granted.
+If the onus of planning travel adventures, getaways and vacations to carve out some quality time with your partner or your family falls squarely on you, the writing is on the wall: you’re being taken for granted.

 8. Your spouse never compliments you

-A compliment here, a look laden with desire there…it is these little things that keep the spark alive in any couple’s life.
+A compliment here, a look laden with desire there, these little things keep the spark alive in any couple’s life.

-Consider this scenario – you’re both getting ready to go out and you put on a dress that your spouse has always loved on you but they don’t even notice it, forget admiring you.
+Consider this scenario: you’re both getting ready to go out, and you put on a dress that your spouse has always loved on you, but they don’t even notice it, let alone admire you.
 And even when you draw their attention to it, they just can’t bring themselves to compliment you.

 It may sting to admit, but it’s a clear indicator that your partner may not be into you anymore.
 They may still stick around because the relationship is old and comfortable or there are kids involved, but that connection between you both is snapping more and more each day.